Entropy Conservation in the Transition of Schwarzschild-de Sitter space to de Sitter space through tunneling: Tunneling through Schwarzschild-de Sitter Horizon Revisited

-which is the temperature of de Sitter space.
-It is noted that the result is consistent with that obtained in Ref. \cite{gh77}, which shows that the null geodesic method can be used to calculate the radiation rate properly and the Painlev\'{e}-de Sitter coordinates are convenient for the calculation.
-However, the result obtained here is thermal, since the above calculation does not include the self-gravitation or back reaction.
-Then we want to ask how to contain the self-gravitation effect in the calculation in order to attain the non-thermal result.
-It is very difficult to make such consideration in the coordinate (\ref{edsc}), since the coordinate (\ref{edsc}) presents the empty de Sitter space.
-As pointed out in Ref. \cite{ev08}, de Sitter vacuum is stable against the Hawking radiation.
-But, if we put a Unruh-DeWitt detector with free falling motion in the vacuum, it feels the thermal radiation which is called Unruh effect.

-In order to incorporate the self-gravitation effect, the Schwarzschild-de Sitter coordinates are introduced to calculate the tunneling rate in Ref. \cite{kh02}, although its analysis is not self-consistent.
-Historically, the Schwarzschild de-Sitter coordinates played an important role in the work of Gibbons and Hawking \cite{gh77} to determine the entropy of de Sitter space, and it is also significant for our discussion here.
-For simplicity, we consider the three dimensional Schwarzschild de-Sitter coordinates \cite{dj84,ssv01},
+However, it is noted that the tunneling rate obtained according to the metric (\ref{edsc}) is thermal because such calculation does not include the self-gravitation or back reaction \cite{kh02}.
+In order to incorporate the self-gravitation effect, the Schwarzschild-de Sitter coordinates are introduced to calculate the tunneling rate in Ref. \cite{kh02}.
+Historically, the Schwarzschild-de Sitter coordinates played an important role in the work of Gibbons and Hawking \cite{gh77} to determine the entropy of de Sitter space, and it is also significant for our discussion here.
+Firstly, we consider the three dimensional Schwarzschild-de Sitter coordinates \cite{dj84,ssv01},

 In three dimensions there is only one horizon, at $r_{H}=l\sqrt{1-8GE}$, and as $E$ goes to zero this reduces to the usual horizon in empty de Sitter space.
-Here, the energy $E$ should be comprehended as the total energy of the Schwarzschild de-Sitter space.
-However, in Ref. \cite{kh02}, energy $E$ is erroneously treated as the energy of the self-gravitating shell, which will be discussed later.
-In fact, the explanation of energy $E$ as the total energy of the Swarzschild-de Sitter space can also be found in Ref. \cite{dj84,ssv01,bbm01}.
+Here, the energy $E$ should be comprehended as the total energy existed in the Schwarzschild-de Sitter space \cite{dj84,ssv01,bbm01}.

-In general there are two horizons, one of which is called black hole horizon and the other of which is called de Sitter horizon, in high dimensional Schwarzschild de-Sitter space and the two horizons will approach each other as the mass increased.
-It is interesting to note that in three dimensions there is only one horizon that is the de Sitter horizon.
-The reason why the black hole horizon doesn't exist is that in three dimensional flat space there are no black holes \cite{ssv01}.
-Since there is only one horizon in three dimensional de Sitter space, we can calculate the tunneling rate through the horizon according to the Parikh-Wilczek null geodesic method.
-With the time Painlev\'{e} transformation, the corresponding Painlev\'{e} coordinate is gotten as